On Some Zarankiewicz Numbers and Bipartite Ramsey Numbers for Quadrilateral: Zarankiewicz Numbers for Quadrilateral

 Next, for $1 \le h \le 3$, we obtain the upper bound on $z(k^2+k+1-h)$ equal to the lower bound in Theorem \ref{tabtw}.
 We observe that now we do not require $k$ to be a prime power, and that obviously the equality holds in (2) for $h=0$ by (1).

 \begin{thm} For all $k \ge 2$,

 \end{thm}

-\begin{proof} We will proceed with the steps A-G below in a similar way for $h=1,2$ and 3, and we will label an item by (X.$hi$) if it is a part of step X for $h=i$.
+\begin{proof} We will proceed with the steps A through G below in a similar way for $h=1,2$ and 3, and we will label an item by (X.$hi$) if it is a part of step X for $h=i$.
 For $h=3$ and $k=2,3$, it is known that $z(4)=9$ and $z(10)=34$ \cite{GHO} (see also Table 1 below), and these values satisfy (4).
 Hence, in the rest of the proof we will assume that $k\ge 4$ for $h=3$.
 First we prove that

 \begin{enumerate}[({A}.$h$1)] \item $z(k^2+1,k^2+k) < (k+1)(k^2+1)$, \item $z(k^2-k+1,k^2+k-1) < (k+1)(k^2-k+1)$, and \item $z(k^2-2k+2,k^2+k-2) < (k+1)(k^2-2k+2)$. \end{enumerate}

 In (A.$hi$) we aim at the smallest $m$, so that $z(m,n)<(k+1)m$ can still be proven by our method for $n=k^2+k+1-h$.
 Suppose for contradiction that a bipartite graph $H$, with the partite sets $L$ and $R$ of suitable orders, attains any right hand side in (A).
 We will count the number of paths $P_3$ of type $LRL$ in $H$.
 Since